Semerwater

 How to walk around Semerwater

 From the car park head east along the road, walking towards Low Blean Farm where you pay for parking.
-Opposite the driveway on the edge of the road is a metal gate and public footpath sign, head through this and across the next field, roughly following the line of the wall on your right. in the wall opposite is a wooden gate.
+The lake is on your right hand side.
+Opposite the driveway on the edge of the road is a metal gate and public footpath sign for Stalling Busk, head through this and across the next field, roughly parallel to the line of the wall on your right.
+In the wall opposite is a wooden gate.
 Head through that and across the next field.

-Head through a stone gap, then over a stone stile next to the farm building on the left.
+Next, head through a stone gap in the wall, then over a stone stile next to a farm building.
 On your right you will soon see you can get down to the waters edge for a stone throwing opportunity!

-After this, continue to follow the footpath as it enters the Semer Water nature reserve, and then eventually you will see the ruins of Stalling Busk Church emerge on your right.
+There is a gate in the wall to exit the nature reserve, and the path continues straight on, heading slightly uphill to meet a stream and a drystone wall.
+Keep the wall to your right and you will soon see the ruins of Stalling Busk Church ahead and on your right.
 You can access the ruins, where there is an information board to find out more about its history (see below!) but after exploring, head back to the path.

 You will now be on a grassy and stony track, which heads round to the right, between a pretty farmhouse on your right and an outbuilding on your left.
-The path goes between the two and then heads towards a wide stone track, Busk Lane.
-Join this and turn right (there is a bench here on your left for a snack stop!)
+The path goes between the two and then heads towards a wide stone track.
+At the junction, there is a perfectly positioned stone bench.
+Turn right onto Busk Lane.

 What’s cool for kids at Semerwater?